 Step 2.
 Installing Atom Text Editor on Linux Mint 20.

-- Install Atom text editor from Atom repository.
+- Install the Atom text editor from the Atom repository.

 Now we add the Atom official repository to the source list:

 wget -q https://packagecloud.io/AtomEditor/atom/gpgkey -O- | sudo apt-key add – sudo add-apt-repository "deb [arch=amd64] https://packagecloud.io/AtomEditor/atom/any/ any main"

 Once the Atom repository is added, run the following command below to install it:

 - Install the Atom text editor from Snap.

 Now run the following commands to install Snap packages: